Predictive genetics

 DNA + Computing = Accuracy

-The combination of genetics and computational power has led to the development of methodologies that increase the number of variants that can be analysed on a DNA chip from ≈ 750,000 to tens of millions.
-This has enabled the discovery of new relationships between genetic variants and their impact on disease, as well as the development of techniques to estimate an individual's genetic risk of disease more accurately than ever before.
+The combination of genetics and computational power has led to the development of methodologies that increase the number of analyzable variants on a DNA chip from ≈ 750,000 to tens of millions.
+This has enabled the discovery of new relationships between genetic variants and their impact on disease, as well as the development of techniques to estimate an individual's genetic vulnerability to present a disease or health condition more accurately than ever before.

 default image